zchenoweth/VHDL-Practice/Combinational Circuits/README.txt

-This folder contains my practice of combinational circuits.
+This folder contains my practice of basic logic gates and combinational circuits.